 Leaving the Hospital

-- Patients will be generally discharged from the hospital approximately 24-48 hours after surgery.
+- Patients generally stay in the hospital approximately 24-48 hours after surgery.

 - You are not permitted to drive home by yourself, so please coordinate to have someone pick you up upon leaving the hospital.